-- The majority of applications will be determined by officers under delegated authority, although officers have the absolute discretion to refer any application to the Licensing Sub-Committee.
+- Applications will be determined by officers under delegated authority, although officers have the absolute discretion to refer any application to the Licensing and Enforcement Sub-Committee.

 - Where there are relevant objections then officers will be permitted to try and overcome the objections through negotiations with the relevant parties and the applicant.

-- The applicant and anybody objecting to the application will be notified of a referral to the Sub-Committee and the date of when the application will be considered.
+- The applicant and anybody objecting to the application will be notified of a referral to the Sub-Committee, the date when the application will be considered and the procedure to be followed.
 The appropriate Ward Member will also be notified.
 Unless special circumstances apply the Sub-Committee meetings are open to the public.

-The reasons for refusal (whether a decision made by officers or the Sub-Committee) will be conveyed to the applicant.
-There is no right of appeal to the Magistrates’ Court against the Council’s refusal to issue a consent, however, where an application is refused, payment of the application fee shall be refunded save for the £30 administration fee.
+- The reasons for refusal (whether a decision made by officers or the Sub-Committee) will be conveyed to the applicant.
+There is no right of appeal to the Magistrates’ Court against the Council’s refusal to issue a consent.

-- In respect of any application which is approved the Standard Conditions will be attached to the consent, together with any other conditions deemed to be necessary by the decision maker.
+- In respect of any application which is approved the Standard Conditions will be attached to the consent, together with any other conditions deemed to be necessary.
 Conditions will require the street trading operation to be carried out as detailed in the application (e.g. the nature of the goods to be sold, trading hours / days and the unit from which they are to be sold).

 - Conditions attached to the consent form part of the approval to carry out street trading in East Devon.
 They MUST be complied with at all times and failure to do so could lead to the consent being either revoked or any subsequent application not granted.
 It is the responsibility of the applicant / consent holder to familiarise themselves with the conditions relevant to their consent and to abide by them.